aroitberg/sims4action/README.md

 Welcome to official homepage of the Sims4Action dataset [1].
 Sims4Action dataset is built  with  the  popular  commercial  game THE SIMS 4 by specifically executing actions-of-interest in a top-down manner.

-This page is currently under construction.
+This page is currently **under construction**.
 Sims4Action download link and the evaluation scripts follow.
 Is you want to obtain our dataset earlier, please do not hesitate to contact [Alina Roitberg](https://cvhci.anthropomatik.kit.edu/~aroitberg) and [David Schneider](https://cvhci.anthropomatik.kit.edu/people_2125.php) .